0x3fc/treehole-server/docs/APIs/posts.md

 ## Create

-Create a post with content.
+Create a post with content and image.

 ```
 POST /api/v1/posts